yuliyu123/fit/README.md

 # fit
-Fast git tool to manage and sync your develop branch with upstream easily and fastly.
+A fast git tool to manage and sync your develop branch with upstream easily and fastly.

 ## alias git cmd